 4. Data Box Icon

 On a value stream, this symbol is placed under other icons in the system that require more data for analysis.
-For example, a data box could go below a detailed process flow icon to show CRM data reporting cycle time.
+For example, a data box could go below a detailed process flow icon to show CRM data reporting.

 This icon indicates multiple processes integrated together to improve the quality, speed, and cost of product creation.